 Schedule an Appointment in Person

-Initial intake appointments are made by visiting our offices.
-Our offices is open from 8 AM to 5 PM Monday through Friday.
-We are located above the bookstore in Office 216.
-Appointments are scheduled within 10 business days if possible.
-(Download a Request for Services here) If a wait list emerges due to heavy demand, students will be notified and given an approximate date in which they may expect their initial appointment.
+- Initial screening appointments are made by visiting our offices and submitting the Request for Services.
+Screening appointments are scheduled within 10 business days if possible.
+If a wait list emerges due to heavy demand, students will be notified and given an approximate date in which they may expect their initial appointment.

 Statement of Confidentiality and your rights as a client

 Except for very unusual cases, your rights to confidentiality, between you and your therapist, are assured.
 State law requires this office to comply with the following exceptions.

 - Where there is sufficient reason to suspect physical or sexual abuse of a child or elderly person or dependent adult.

 - Where there is a reasonable suspicion that you are likely to harm yourself unless protective measures are taken.